 What are the worship gatherings like?

 At Holy Cross, we have three very different worship opportunities each week.
 Each lasts about 60 minutes and is centered on God’s Word and Sacraments, but each in its own way.
-The 8:15 a.m.
-Worship opportunity uses a traditional Lutheran liturgy and hymns.
-Our pipe organ accompanies worshippers and our sanctuary choir adds a variety of special music to help us focus our hears on the forgiveness and grace that is ours through Christ.
-Our Pastors wear robes during this service, and Holy Communion is celebrated every week.
-The 11:00 a.m.
-Worship opportunity is more informal than the 8:15 worship, but is just as focused engaging God’s people in an engaging and faith-strengthening time of worship.
-At this Worship opportunity, the liturgy is more fluid and changes with the theme of the Sunday.
-A worship leader and praise team lead the congregation in the Worship of God through Praise and Worship music, and Holy Communion is celebrated every week.
-The 6:00 p.m.
-Worship opportunity is our Spanish Worship Service.
+The 8:30 am Worship opportunity uses a traditional Lutheran liturgy and hymns.
+Our pipe organ accompanies worshipers and our sanctuary choir adds a variety of special music to help us focus our hearts on the forgiveness and grace that is ours through Christ.
+Our Pastor wears robes during this service, and Holy Communion is celebrated every week.
+The 11 am Worship opportunity is more informal but just as focused engaging God’s people in a faith-strengthening time of worship.
+At this service, the liturgy is more fluid and changes with the theme of the Sunday.
+A worship leader and praise team lead the congregation in music, and Holy Communion is celebrated every week.
+Our Spanish-language worship service is 6 pm.
 It is also very informal, and is conducted completely in Spanish with a brief time of fellowship following each week.

 What about my children?

 Holy Cross is a family-friendly environment.
 There are several children and young families here.
 We believe that children are a blessing from God and should be taught about God and his plan for the world in a fun learning environment.
 For more information on our children’s programs, click here.

 What should I wear?